wq/wq.db/README.md

 Extends the excellent [Django REST Framework] with a collection of views, serializers, and context processors useful for creating a progresively enhanced website that serves as its own mobile app and [its own REST API].
 The core of the library ([app.py]) includes an admin-style Router that connects REST urls to registered models, and provides a descriptive [configuration object] for consumption by [wq.app's client-side router].  wq.db.rest also includes a CRS-aware GeoJSON serializer/renderer.

 ### [wq.db.patterns]
-A collection of recommended design patterns ([annotate], [identify], [locate], and [relate]) that provide long-term flexibility and sustainability for user-maintained data collection systems.
+A collection of recommended design patterns ([annotate], [identify], [locate], and [relate]) that provide long-term flexibility and sustainability for user-maintained data collection applications.
 These patterns are implemented as installable Django apps.

 ### Batteries Included
 Like Django itself, wq.db includes a [contrib] module that provides additional functionality not considered to be part of the "core" library.